Owain Glyndŵr: Early rebellion, 1400 – 1404

 In 1403, the revolt became truly national in Wales.
-Royal officials reported that Welsh students at Oxford and Cambridge Universities were leaving their studies to join Glyndŵr, and also that Welsh labourers and craftsmen were abandoning their employers in England and returning to Wales.
+Royal officials reported that Welsh students at Oxford and Cambridge Universities were leaving their studies to join Owain, and also that Welsh laborers and craftsmen were abandoning their employers in England and returning to Wales.
 Owain could also draw on Welsh troops seasoned by the English campaigns in France and Scotland.
 Hundreds of Welsh archers and experienced men-at-arms left the English service to join the rebellion.

-In 1404, Glyndŵr's forces took Aberystwyth Castle and Harlech Castle, then continued to ravage the south by burning Cardiff Castle.
+In 1404, Owain's forces took Aberystwyth Castle and Harlech Castle, then continued to ravage the south by burning Cardiff Castle.
 Then, a court was held at Harlech and Gruffydd Young was appointed as the Welsh Chancellor.
 There had been communication to Louis I, Duke of Orléans in Paris to try (unsuccessfully) to open the Welsh ports to French trade.

-Crowning as Prince of Wales
+De facto rule of Wales, 1404 – 1405

+Parliament

 By 1404, no less than four royal military expeditions into Wales had been repelled, and Owain had solidified his control of the nation.
-In 1404, he was proclaimed by his supporters Prince of Wales (Tywysog Cymru) and held parliaments at Machynlleth and Harlech.
+By this point, Owain and the rebellion had assumed de facto rule of Wales, and Owain was able to project himself to his French allies as a legitimate Prince of Wales.
+In 1404, he and his supporters held parliaments at Machynlleth and Harlech.
 He also planned to build two national universities (one in the south and one in the north), to re-introduce the traditional Welsh laws of Hywel Dda, and to establish an independent Welsh church.
 There were envoys from other countries including France, Scotland, and the Kingdom of León (in Spain).
 In the summer of 1405, four representatives from every commote in Wales were sent to Harlech.